-Let go of both A-risers smoothly.
+For recovery release the speed bar, wait until the the wing has slowed down and let go of both A-risers.
 Assist the opening process by a short, impulsive pumping motion with the brakes if the ears do not open automatically.